Tamiya connector

 A Tamiya connector is a type of DC power connector, commonly used on radio-controlled model vehicle battery packs, drones and chargers.
 They are also commonly used on airsoft guns.
 The connector was designed by Japanese manufacturer Tamiya Corporation.

+The connector is still available from connector manufacturers such as Molex.
+The following connectors are compatible with the Tamiya connectors: 19-09-1029 with crimp 02-09-1119 and 19-09-2029 with crimp 02-09-2116.

 Wiring

 The usual wiring has the positive (red) wire running to the terminal with a square profile, and the negative (black) wire running to the half-circle, half-square terminal.
 This is true for both genders of connector.
 The female sockets are in a male housing and the male pins are in a female housing.
 The male pins (female housing) connector is usually on the battery side.

 In electrical and electronics engineering, the convention is that gender refers to the metal contact parts of a connector in order to avoid ambiguity.
 A large number of hobbyist retailers selling these connectors refer to the gender of the plastic housing, which is against convention and can lead to errors.

 In some cases, Mini-Tamiya connectors are wired in reverse polarity.
 This is often the case with airsoft guns, where the square profile terminal is the negative terminal and the rounded terminal is the positive terminal.